Templates in Blazor AutoComplete Component

 Group template

-The group header title under which appropriate sub-items are categorized can also be customized with the help of GroupTemplate property.
-This template is common for both inline and floating group header templates.
+The group header title under which sub-items are categorized can be customized using the GroupTemplate property.
+This template applies to both inline and floating group headers.

 In the following sample, employees are grouped according to their country.